-3.11.2 Front Bodywork to Floor
+3.11.2 Front and Rear Bodywork Assembly to Floor

-Once both the complete Front Bodywork and the Floor are fully defined, the Front Bodywork must be trimmed to the Floor, such that no overlapping surfaces remain.
+Once both the complete Front and Rear Bodywork assembly defined in Article 3.11.1 and the Floor are fully defined, the Front and Rear Bodywork assembly must be trimmed to the Floor, such that no overlapping surfaces remain.
 A maximum fillet radius, no greater than 50mm, may be applied along the periphery of where these surfaces intersect.
-Furthermore, once all surfaces are trimmed and filleted, no part of the Mid Chassis may be visible from beneath the car.
+Furthermore, once all surfaces are trimmed and filleted, no part of the Mid Chassis or Rear Bodywork may be visible from beneath the car.